 It’s a horrible sight for the best of us, and a chronic nightmare for some others – but it can also come with some deeply unhygienic complications.

-Interestingly, roaches themselves are fairly ‘clean’; it’s their near constant routine of washing their bodies that actually allows some traditional poisons to be so effective (in essence, the chemicals can stick to their bodies, which is later ingested when they lick themselves clean).
+Interestingly, roaches themselves are fairly ‘clean.’
+It’s their near constant routine of washing their bodies that actually allows some traditional poisons to be so effective.
+In essence, the chemicals can stick to their bodies, which is later ingested when they lick themselves clean.

 What Causes Roaches?

 Obviously, the easiest way to deal with cockroaches is to not have them at all.
-Ready to find out what causes roaches so you can avoid getting them in the first place?

 One of the most common causes of roaches is exposed food.
-Cockroaches aren’t fussy – it doesn’t matter what type of food you have lying out on your kitchen counters, even something common like fruit; they’ll eat it.
+Cockroaches aren’t fussy.
+It doesn’t matter what type of food you have lying out on your kitchen counters, even something common like fruit – they’ll eat it.

-Obviously, the first defense is to keep all of your perishables and foodstuffs locked and sealed away, but it’s worth considering that a roach’s diet isn’t the same as ours.
-Some species of roach are even attracted by cardboard, books, paper and some woods.
+Obviously, the first defense is to keep all of your perishables and foodstuffs locked and sealed away.

-Exposed trash
+3. Exposed trash

 Much the same as leaving any kind of foodstuffs out in the open; roaches will be drawn to your exposed trash like a magnet.
 Food scraps, garbage liquid, cardboard, dark, quiet – it’s the perfect place for a roach infestation.